vidaaudrey/fedulab/README.md

 Run tests and get coverage : `yarn test:cover`

 ## Deploying the Site
 If you are a project collaborator, you can deploy your local version of the site.

 ### Set up Firebase
-Install the Firebase CLI: `npm install -g firebase-tools` Run `firebase login` and login to your Coursera account Run `firebase init` and select `Hosting: Configure and deploy Firebase Hosting sites` Run `firebase use --add`, select `fedulab9`, and give it an alias, i.e. `default`
+Install the Firebase CLI: `npm install -g firebase-tools`
+Run `firebase login` and login to your Coursera account
+Run `firebase init` and select `Hosting: Configure and deploy Firebase Hosting sites`
+Run `firebase use --add`, select `fedulab9`, and give it an alias, i.e. `default`

 ### Deploy
-After completing the above steps, run `yarn run` to build and deploy the site.
+After completing the above steps, run `yarn deploy` to build and deploy the site.
 Note that this will deploy all of your local changes.

 ## TODOS